 Nevertheless, there remains a core of 7 serious reasons medical students drop out of medical school.

-According to AAMC resources, based on recent research, less than 15% of students aspiring to become doctors will succeed.
+Less than 15% of students applying to medical school will be accepted (the figure varies from one medical school to the next – here are the figures as in October 2020 as per individual medical schools).
 Before choosing medical studies and a medical career, assess your vulnerability to all seven reasons.
 You may not be able to prevent some of them from happening, but by being aware, you may be able to plan what to do should you encounter any of them.

 1 – Changes in life circumstances